 Owners Christina and Andrew Brownsword have recently refurbished the house, adding their own touches to expressly make the house feel “more like you have come home than gone away”.
 I wish my home were fortunate enough to benefit from the two-Michelin star/four rosette cuisine of top chef Michael Caines.
 And if only I had views of the Devon hills from a luxurious spa suite in my bedroom.
 The informal ambience encourages you to sit and relax, but if you want a spot of exercise to justify your dinner, there’s an 18-hole putting course designed by Peter Allis, a tennis court, or you can don your walking boots and head out to find the ancient stone circle nearby on the wild Dartmoor National Park moorland.

-At the heart of another National Park – the Lake District – is Linthwaite House Hotel (3-star).
-Voted “Most Excellent Country House Hotel 2007” by Johansens, Linthwaite boasts a dramatic hilltop setting from which you can get a glimpse of Lake Windermere.
+At the heart of another National Park – the Lake District – is Linthwaite House Hotel (5-star).
+Having undergone a sumptuous refurbishment, this is one of Windermere’s finest options, and boasts a dramatic hilltop setting from which you can get a glimpse of the lake.
 Days here are spent out and about exploring the glorious lakelands by foot or by bike but, come evening, and with weary legs, nothing beats sinking into one of the cosy sofas in the lounge next to the log fire or gazing out from the conservatory at the twinkling lights below.

-This is also the perfect spot from which to enjoy an evening pre-dinner drink before you make your way through to the dining room to sample chef Richard Kearsley’s fine regional fare.
-And if you’re a dessert lover opt for the lemon meringue pie with Earl Grey tea ice cream.
+This is also the perfect spot from which to enjoy an evening pre-dinner drink before you make your way through to the dining room to sample chef Simon Rogan’s fine regional fare, using produce grown at his own farm in the nearby Cartmel Valley.

-Call it a day by retiring to any of the lovely contemporary-designed rooms: the Loft Suite is the ultimate bolthole.
-With its own entrance, open plan lounge and dining area, kingsize bed and huge freestanding double bath, this suite even comes with your own telescope for stargazing.
+Call it a day by retiring to any of the lovely contemporary-designed rooms: the Hot Tub Suite is the ultimate bolthole.
+With its own enclosed veranda, hot tub with stunning views, king size bed and walk-in power shower, it’s the ultimate in luxury.

 Ken and Ruth Hunt’s Combe House Hotel (3-star), is a hideaway hotel east of Exeter, also at the end of a long drive through a country estate.
 Pass through thatched Gittisham village and, at the entrance to the estate, spot the newly restored Combe Thatch Cottage – a romantic hideaway for two with its own private walled garden.
 Carry on along the drive, taking care to avoid the Arabian horses that roam through the grounds, to the hotel proper – a charming Grade I Elizabethan Manor.
 Enter through the large oak door into the welcoming Great Hall with its blazing log fire and feel transported into a different world of luxury and relaxation.